Rune Soldier: Anime

 The Rune Soldier anime consists of 24 episodes.
 The episodes are either a stand-alone adventure, or a story arc consisting of multiple episodes.
 In general the plot of each episode or story arc revolves around the group looking for, finding, and participating in an adventure.
 Probably due to interpretation or stylistic differences most episodes have a verbal spoken and written name that does not match exactly.

 The anime had an NTSC release of September 13, 2005 by Section 23.
 There were six discs total.
+In Indonesia, it was broadcast by Trans TV and TV7.